ArjunRAj77/AzureDevops-Training/Training-practicals/Week-2/practical2.md

-# Practicals : 1
+# Practicals : 2

    # Objective

-   1. Create Private DNS server to communicate with internal Virtual network
+   1. Create Log analytics workspace and integreate with your local VM and azure VM

    # Steps